depben/PT7C4339-RTC/README.md

 ## Acknowledgements

 - Both [RTClib](https://github.com/adafruit/RTClib.git) and [DS3231-RTC](https://github.com/hasenradball/DS3231-RTC.git) helped a great deal with writing this library.
-- Special thanks to LadyAda and the contributors of the [adafruit/ci-arduino](https://github.com/adafruit/ci-arduino), as well as BOJIT for the [platformio-publish](https://github.com/marketplace/actions/platformio-publish) for the GitHub Actions.
+- Special thanks to Lady Ada and the contributors of [adafruit/ci-arduino](https://github.com/adafruit/ci-arduino), as well as BOJIT for [platformio-publish](https://github.com/marketplace/actions/platformio-publish).